Pingping9/PyGALAX/paper/paper.md

 pip install .
 ```

+Installation from source is currently supported.
+A PyPI release will follow the review process to incorporate any feedback that may affect the software or documentation.

 # Key features

 PyGALAX offers several distinctive capabilities that make it suitable for advanced spatial analysis (\autoref{fig:framework} and \autoref{tab:commands}):